dpicca/EcoFlow/README.md

 #### Quantitative Comparison

 **Metric Alignment:**
-• For each segment, record:
+ * For each segment, record:
  - The fluid-inspired density, pressure, velocity, and viscosity values.
  - The LLM-derived sentiment or thematic intensity scores.

 **Analysis Techniques:**
-• **Correlation Analysis:** Calculate Pearson or Spearman correlations between corresponding metrics from both pipelines.
+* **Correlation Analysis:** Calculate Pearson or Spearman correlations between corresponding metrics from both pipelines.
-• **Time Series Similarity:** Use Dynamic Time Warping (DTW) or mean squared error (MSE) to compare the evolution curves.
+* **Time Series Similarity:** Use Dynamic Time Warping (DTW) or mean squared error (MSE) to compare the evolution curves.
-• **Statistical Testing:** Conduct paired statistical tests (e.g., t-tests) to determine whether differences in metric trajectories are significant.
+* **Statistical Testing:** Conduct paired statistical tests (e.g., t-tests) to determine whether differences in metric trajectories are significant.

 #### Qualitative Evaluation

 **Expert Evaluation:**
-• Assemble a panel of literary scholars familiar with Eco’s work.
+* Assemble a panel of literary scholars familiar with Eco’s work.
-• Present visualizations and segmented analyses from both pipelines.
+* Present visualizations and segmented analyses from both pipelines.
-• Use structured surveys or semi-structured interviews to rate:
+* Use structured surveys or semi-structured interviews to rate:
  – Interpretability of thematic dynamics.
  – Alignment with known narrative shifts and symbolic moments in the text.

 **Hybrid Analysis:**
-• Explore the benefits of combining both methods by overlaying LLM output on the fluid dynamics visualization.
+* Explore the benefits of combining both methods by overlaying LLM output on the fluid dynamics visualization.*
-• Assess whether the hybrid model offers richer insights into the narrative’s thematic evolution.
+*  Assess whether the hybrid model offers richer insights into the narrative’s thematic evolution.